Metro-Vickers Affair: The arrests

 "Towards late evening I began to get very tired....
 Almost every phrase which [the interrogator] dictated I disputed, altered, and finally wrote in a form which I thought would satisfy him and yet not harm my employers’ high reputation.
 After midnight I felt that my nerve was going.
 I was dead tired after the previous night’s search and arrest, and a very long day’s intensive examination.
 I felt my tongue and mouth so dry that they gave me considerable discomfort.
 My lips twitched in a way they had never done before.
 It was a hard mental effort to resist writing exactly what [the interrogator] dictated and, in any case, before I left the room that night, I wrote one or two paragraphs which I greatly regret having consented to write.
 I can only attribute my weakness in having done so to the exhausted nervous and mental condition to which I had been reduced after a very long day’s examination by the OGPU, following a sleepless night."

 Monkhouse expressed a belief that the basic method of operation of the OGPU was to "trick" those being detained into signing written statements which could later be used against them at trial.
 After a second lengthy day of interrogation the interview was abruptly cut short and Monkhouse was released under orders not to leave the city, apparently at the behest of OGPU chief Vyacheslav Menzhinsky.

 The Soviet secret police proved to be far from finished with Monkhouse or Metro-Vickers, however.
-On 13 March 1933, an official statement of the OGPU was published in the pages of Izvestiia, the official government newspaper, which stated:
+On 13 March 1933, an official statement of the OGPU was published in the pages of Izvestia, the official government newspaper, which stated:

 "An investigation by the OGPU into a series of sudden and regularly recurring breakdowns which have lately occurred in big power stations (Moscow, Cheliabinsk, Zuevka, Zlatoust) has revealed that the breakdowns were the result of wrecking activity on the part of a group of criminal elements among state employees under the People’s Commissariat of Heavy Industry, who made it their object to destroy the power stations of the USSR (acts of diversion) and put out of commission the State factories served by these power stations.
 In the work of this wrecking group there actively participated certain employees of the British firm, Metropolitan-Vickers..."